 He has won over a dozen competitive research grants totaling over $2.8 million from leading institutions such as the World Bank, Hewlett Foundation, Canada's IDRC, UK's DFID, US Department of State, US Agency for International Development, Germany's GIZ and the International Growth Centre.
 His paper exploring the gendered impacts of environmental degradation on urban women in India, Pakistan and Bangladesh won the 2019 Best Paper Award for Comparative Public Policy by the Association of Public Policy and Management (APPAM).
 His research on the impact of gender based violence in urban public transit won the World Bank and Sexual Violence Research Initiative's 2017 Development Marketplace Innovation Award.

 Prior to Harvard, he was Senior Research Associate at the Urban Institute in Washington DC, where he conceived, fund-raised for and led research programs on women’s economic empowerment and growth, the policy implications of forced displacement, and urban resilience building.
 A former corporate banker at Standard Chartered, he has completed consulting assignments for Pakistan's National Disaster Management Authority, International Food Policy Research Institute, the UK's Foreign and Commonwealth Office, US Agency for International Development and the World Bank.

-Currently, he is Non-Resident Fellow at the Urban Institute, Research Fellow at the Center for Economic Research in Pakistan and Fellow at the Consortium for Development Policy Research.
+He is also an Affiliate of the Middle East Initiative at Harvard's Belfer Center for Science and International Affairs at Harvard University, Non-Resident Fellow at the Urban Institute, Research Fellow at the Center for Economic Research in Pakistan and Fellow at the Consortium for Development Policy Research.
 He has completed research projects in over 20 countries across Asia and Africa.